Equalized Time Reversal Beamforming for Indoor Wireless Communications: Approximation to the ISI power in conventional TR

 We will analyze the approximation error later in this section.
 Since the channel has uncorrelated scattering and $h_i[n]$ has zero mean, we note that

 Thus, the only non-zero terms in the numerator of (\ref{eq_ISIpowera2}) are of the form $\mathbb{E} \left[ \left| h_i[n] \right|^2 \left| h_i[L-1-l+n] \right|^2 \right]$.
 Using these results we get:

 where the constraints in the sum over $n$ come from the definition of the PDP for $n\in\{0,\ldots,L-1\}$, so $0 \leq L-1-l+n \leq L-1$ must hold.
 Now, notice that if we only consider the first term in the expansion (\ref{eq_approximation1}), the equality holds if the variance of the denominator is vanishingly small.
 Thus, we use this variance (denoted $\text{Var}[P_h]$) as a measure of the approximation error.
-Using the given channel models, we have
+Using the given channel models, this variance is given in (\ref{eq_varph1}) and (\ref{eq_varph1}).

 Fig. \ref{fig_varpisi} shows the variance of the normalization factor as a function of the CIR length for different values of $T_s/\sigma$ or $T_s/\sigma_1$, and according to the channel model.
-The variance approaches zero for increasing $L$ or decreasing values of $T_s/\sigma$.
-This means that the approximation given by (\ref{eq_ISIpowera3}) improves in scenarios with larger delay spread, smaller tap separation, or stronger scattering.
+The variance approaches zero for decreasing values of $T_s/\sigma$.
+This means that the approximation given by (\ref{eq_ISIpowera3}) improves in scenarios with larger delay spread, or smaller tap separation.
 For example, it is observed that a better approximation is achieved for Model 2 due to the stronger scattering (delayed components with larger power) under same CIR length.